 The amount of loan impairment is calculated as the difference between the recoverable amount and the carrying amount of loans at the end of the reporting period.
 The loss is measured as the difference between the asset's carrying amount and the recoverable amount of the loan, which is the present value of expected future cash flows, discounted at the loan's original effective interest rate.
-The calculations of the amounts for impairment are performed by the Company based on internally developed principles, rules and techniques.
+The calculations of the amounts for impairment are performed by the Company on the basis of internally developed principles, rules and techniques.

 The book value of the loans is reduced through the use of an adjustment account for impairment losses.
 The amount of the loss is recognized in the statement of comprehensive income.
 Future cash flows for a group of financial assets that are considered together for impairment are measured on the basis of contractual cash flows and historical loss experience for assets with similar credit risk characteristics.
 Historical loss experience is adjusted based on current available data to reflect the effect of existing conditions that did not affect the period on which historical loss experience is based and to eliminate the effects of conditions in the historical period that do not currently exist.
 The methodology and assumptions used for estimating future cash flows are reviewed regularly to reduce the differences between estimates and current losses.
-If, in a subsequent period, the amount of the impairment loss recognized, the previously recognized impairment loss is reversed through a reduction in the allowance account for the impairment loss.
+If, in a subsequent period, the amount of the impairment loss decreases and the decline can be related objectively to an event occurring after the impairment was recognized, the previously recognized impairment loss is reversed through a reduction in the allowance account for the impairment loss.